tezos-breadcrumbs/breadcrumbs/README.md

 - [x] Set minimum delegator balances.
 - [x] Exclude given delegators from payment in case of overdelegation.
 - [x] Protect the baker from overdelegation by ring-fencing 10% of the rewards.
-- [x] Allow customized distribution of rewards associated with the baker's frozen deposit.
+- [x] Allow customized distribution of rewards associated with the baker's bond.
 - [x] Allow customized distribution of fee income.

 Roadmap: